Doghouse-Mike/my-notes/content/Interview with Koffin Kats.md

 ***You're committing to the process of listening to music rather than just having some background noise going on.***

 *John*: Oh, radio changed the way we listen to music too.
 My dad was a DJ for 25 years and right in the mid 90's, radio flipped.
 A company called Clear Channel started buying all the radio stations or the broadcast companies out, and they switched from having DJs that would find music in record stores themselves and play stuff, and that being what they like or had picked, maybe they wouldn't play the hit single from the album, maybe they'd play one of the deep cuts or whatever.
 After the song they talk about the song or talk about like the concept of it.
 It wasn't just "Hey, so and so's coming out with this tune" or whatever.
 You know, like it is now, it is very formatted.
 They have a playlist.
-You can only play these songs, you have to play this one every two hours...
+You can only play these songs, you have to play this one every two hours…

 ***Yea, you can listen to twenty different radio stations and hear the same forty songs.***

 *John*: Exactly that.
 In the seventies and eighties and early nineties, it wasn't like that, man.
-You could play whatever you wanted, and if you were good...
-DJs were rockstars, you know.
+You could play whatever you wanted, and if you were good… DJs were rockstars, you know.
 Now, they are just personalities that are on the radio.

 ***Pressing play and doing some talking.***